openmc-dev/openmc/docs/source/pythonapi/deplete.rst

 A good starting point for extending capabilities in :mod:`openmc.deplete` is to examine the following abstract base classes.
-Custom classes can inherit from :class:`abc.TransportOperator` to implement alternative schemes for collecting reaction rates and other data from a transport code prior to depleting materials
+Custom classes can inherit from :class:`abc.DepletionOperator` to implement alternative schemes for collecting reaction rates and other data prior to depleting materials

 .. autosummary::
    :toctree: generated
    :nosignatures:
    :template: mycallable.rst

-   abc.TransportOperator
+   abc.DepletionOperator

-The following classes are abstract classes used to pass information from OpenMC simulations back on to the :class:`abc.TransportOperator`
+The following classes are abstract classes used to pass information from transport simulations (in the case of transport-coupled depletion) or to simply calculate these quantities directly (in the case of transport-independent depletion) back on to the :class:`abc.DepletionOperator`

 .. autosummary::
    :toctree: generated